fangwei123456/spikingjelly/docs/source/tutorials/en/op_counter.rst

 The examples in this tutorial are intentionally small so that they can be run on CPU in a few seconds.

+When you profile your own model, always use representative input shapes and representative spike sparsity.
+``op_counter`` is runtime-driven, so changing the input can change the measured counts and the estimated energy.

 Overview
 ++++++++++++++++++++++++